mpcsb/testing_branch/_posts/2025-11-11-embedding-quality.md

 ![stability_curves](/assets/images/embedding_quality/stability_curves.png)

 - raw embeddings degrade slowly as k expands
-- compressed embedding collapses by k=10
+- compressed embedding loses clean anchors quickly, especially by k=10

-If retrieval expands k during rerank / recall-then-rerank — expect garbage neighbors.
+If retrieval expands `k` during recall-then-rerank, this kind of geometry is a warning sign: the larger neighborhood may contain less coherent candidates.

 ---

 ## Key takeaways

 1. **Embeddings are not guaranteed to form a metric space.**
-   If triangle inequality fails, nearest neighbors may not be the nearest.
-   Retrieval results may not be ideal.
+   Triangle inequality failures do not prove retrieval will fail, but they show that local neighborhoods are less metric-like than they may appear.

-2. **Compression destroys neighborhood structure.**
+2. **Compression can damage neighborhood structure.**
-   PCA+quantization doesn’t 'reduce redundancy'.
-This step needs extra monitoring, as results can degrade **fast**.
+   PCA+quantization doesn’t only 'reduce redundancy'.
+This step needs extra monitoring, as local consistency can degrade **fast**.

-3. **Weaker/less structured corpus result garbage geometry.**
-   Not surprising.

-> Choose embeddings based on how well they preserve geometry.
+3. **Corpus quality matters.**
+   The weaker, more repetitive corpus produced less stable local geometry.

+> Geometry is not retrieval, but it is worth measuring before choosing or compressing embeddings.

 ---

-Vector DBs assume a metric space.
-Most embedding models don’t always return one.

-If the embedding space breaks (wrong model, wrong corpus, or compression) nearest neighbors aren't nearest and the R in RAG stands for roulette...
+Vector search does not always require a true metric, but it does depend on useful neighborhood structure.
+Most embedding models do not guarantee that structure under every corpus and compression setting.

+If the embedding space becomes less coherent because of a wrong model, wrong corpus, or aggressive compression, nearest-neighbor retrieval becomes a weaker signal.
+The triangle-violation check is one way to notice that before treating the index as a black box.